Listen to articleSarah (Female)

 5.3 The Governance Layer

 Runtime monitoring, observability, and compliance enforcement across deployed agent populations.
-The governance layer operates at the fleet level: tracking agentegrity scores over time, detecting degradation trends, managing security policy updates, and producing audit-ready assurance evidence.
+The governance layer operates at the fleet level: tracking agentegrity profiles over time, detecting degradation trends, managing security policy updates, and producing audit-ready assurance evidence.

 6. Physical AI Extension

-6.1 The Digital-Physical Convergence
+6.1 The Architectural Convergence

 6.2 Novel Threat Classes